viktorzee/weather-dashboard/README.md

 #Weather-Dashboard
 # Weather App

-Welcome to the Interactive Weather Dashboard project!
+Welcome to the Weather Dashboard project!
 This dashboard provides real-time weather data for locations around the world.
 You can use this dashboard to check the current weather conditions, as well as view a 5-day weather forecast for any selected location.

 Weather Dashboard Screenshot
 # Table of Contents